Egg Salad Sandwiches

 Hard boil the eggs.
 Peel.
 (We actually refrigerate them overnight, but you don’t have to).

 Mash up the peeled, hard-boiled eggs with a pastry blender.

-Add sweet pickle relish, brown spicy mustard, and finely chopped celery to the eggs.
-You can also chopp up the tops of the celery and throw them in.
-(Which is what we did).
-Add dehydrated onions, but if you prefer, feel free to use green onions, red onions or Vidalia sweet onions.
+Add sweet pickle relish, brown spicy mustard, finely chopped celery and dehydrated onions.
+(You can also use green onions, red onions or Vidalia sweet onions.)
 Add Miracle Whip or mayonnaise or half of each.
 Then sprinkle with salt and pepper.
 We sometimes use Lawry’s seasoned salt and paprika.
 Add to your desire.